 Highlights have been in trend for like forever.
 All these hair coloring techniques are just an ode to the oldest method – Highlights.

 Highlights give more definition to the hair by weaving colors in the strands.
-They generally like their name, highlight individual sections of the hair to stand it out from the rest of the hair.
+They generally like their name and highlight individual sections of the hair to stand it out from the rest of the hair.
 The foils are loosely wound in the case of highlights.

 Babylights are smaller but better versions of highlights.
 They intricately weave into the hair in strands of hair, perfectly mixing itself with the natural base color.
 The foils, in this case, are tightly wound, and the separation between strands is more.

-Babylights has softer lines compared to traditional highlights, thus giving a better shine to the hairstyle
+Babylights have softer lines compared to traditional highlights, thus giving a better shine to the hairstyle

 Babylights vs Partial highlights

-Partial highlights, just like the traditional highlights, are done when someone wants to have more division in their hair.
-Partial highlights as it is evident by the name is done on the upper or lower parts of your hair.
+Partial highlights, just like traditional highlights, are done when someone wants to have more division in their hair.
+Partial highlights as is evident by the name are done on the upper or lower parts of your hair.

-A most common one is the partial highlights done on the lower section of the hair.
-They clearly have a line dividing the lower part, which is colored in a different shade and then the upper part consisting of roots which are not painted.
+The most common one is the partial highlights done on the lower section of the hair.
+They clearly have a line dividing the lower part, which is colored in a different shade and then the upper part consisting of roots that are not painted.

-Babylights meanwhile is done on the hair as a whole and doesn’t give a feeling of division in the hair.
+Babylights meanwhile are done on the hair as a whole and don’t give a feeling of division in the hair.
 It is soft and offers a natural look to the hair.

 In a world full of Balayage, lowlights, Ombre and Sombre, there is hard to find Babylights – the newest trend that has taken the spotlight.
 These delicate highlights have won so many hearts in the hair industry and continue to do so.